A daily measure of geopolitical risk constructed using large language models, covering 1960 to present.

 Articles matching a broad keyword filter are scored by GPT-4o-mini on a 0–1 scale reflecting the intensity of geopolitical risk content.
 All indices are normalized to a mean of 100 over 1985–2019.
 See the paper for full details.

-Explore Event Types →Directed country-pair indices capturing which nation initiates and which responds — select any initiator–respondent pair from an interactive matrix spanning 1960 to 2026.
+Explore Country Index →Directed country-pair indices capturing which nation initiates and which responds — browse the top 25 pairs or pick any initiator–respondent combination from cascading dropdowns.

 Explore Bilateral Pairs →Use the range slider below the chart to zoom into specific periods.
 Hover over the chart for exact values.
 Double-click to reset zoom.

 Note: The AI-GPR Country Index uses machine learning to identify specific countries and roles (Initiator, Respondent, Spillover) within news text associated with geopolitical risk.
+Select “View by Event Type” to see the breakdown by event category for the selected country.
 Smoothing reflects a trailing moving average.
-Country-level data are available through March 2026.
+Country-level data are available through April 2026.
 Scaling uses the same monthly factors as the overall AI-GPR index (mean=100, 1985-2019), so that values are comparable to the aggregate index.

 | File | Description | Download |